Quantization of Binary-Input Discrete Memoryless Channels

-\item Outputs: \begin{itemize} \item The optimal $a^*_1, a^*_2, \ldots, a^*_{K-1}$.
-Equivalently, output the matrix $Q^*$, where row $k$ of $Q^*$ has ones in columns $a_{k-1}+1$ to $a_k$ and zeros in all other columns. \item The maximum mutual information, $S_K(I)$. \end{itemize} \end{enumerate}
+\item Outputs: \begin{itemize} \item The optimal $a^*_1, a^*_2, \ldots, a^*_{\Z-1}$.
+Equivalently, output the matrix $Q^*$, where row $\z$ of $Q^*$ has ones in columns $a_{\z-1}+1$ to $a_\z$ and zeros in all other columns. \item The maximum mutual information, $S_\Z(\Y)$. \end{itemize} \end{enumerate}

 There may be multiple optimal quantizers.
-In an implementation, storage of the local decision and traceback should deal with ties.
+To find these, a tie-preserving implementation should collect all locally optimal decisions and tracebacks to produce multiple optimal quantizers.
 This was not explicitly indicated, to keep the notation simple.

+With arbitrary tie-breaking, Lemma \ref{lemma:nc} guarantees that the \qas will find one of the optimal quantizers.
+However, \eqref{eqn:sort} in Lemma \ref{lemma:nc} can be shown to be a necessary condition for optimality, using \cite{Coppersmith-dmkd99}.
+Thus, a tie-preserving implementation will find all optimal deterministic quantizers.
+This can be further extended to show that probabilistic quantizers are suboptimal; this is done by showing the strict inequalities $\oP_{1|1} < \oP_{1|2} < \cdots < \oP_{1|M}$ in \eqref{eqn:bsort} lead to strict convexity of mutual information.
+In summary, this paper has shown in detail that the \qas will find at least one optimal quantizer, and has given a sketch of an argument that the tie-preserving implementation finds all optimal quantizers.